 "Well, then who did you play for?" shouted Sam Stein of the Huffington Post.

-She quickly then turned to speak directly to her husband, while shielding him even further from the jackal-like press with a rather substantial assist from her powerfully sculpted arms, then on full public display, and otherwise bulging freely outside of her simply stunning sleeveless Vera Wang original, cream-colored formal.
+She quickly then turned to speak directly to her husband, while attempting to shield him even further from the jackal-like press with a rather substantial assist from her powerfully sculpted arms, then on full public display, and otherwise bulging freely outside of her simply stunning sleeveless Vera Wang original, cream-colored formal.

 "You don't have to answer any of these questions," she cautioned.
 "Besides that, they're really only after me, not you."

 "Nice try," said Bilanch to Mrs. Obama.
 "Now they'll never ask you about the sleeveless Vera Wang.
-Which is funny, since that's what the fellas on the cruise ship used to like to call the busboy from the Philippines who, oh never mind, that's neither here not there.
+Which is funny, since that's what me and the fellas on the cruise ship used to like to call the busboy from the Philippines who, oh never mind, that's neither here not there.
 Or anywhere else, for the matter, and certainly doesn't need to be brought out in the open.
 Especially now, with this bunch.
-Mr. Mother Jones, not included, of course, on grounds that escape me, at the moment, but shouldn't once we get comfy."
+Mr. Mother Jones, not included, of course, on grounds that escape me, at the moment, but shouldn't, I'm hoping, once we get comfy."

 Just then, a rather boisterous young man all dressed up in an eye-catching (yet, stomach turning) red, white, and blue NBA warm-up suit, snaked his way to the front lip of the full-press onslaught.